Privacy Hub

 (g) BUSINESS DATA PROCESSING

-Personal data about individuals in their role as owners, directors, and employees of UK businesses may also be obtained, and processed by Equifax, and shared with clients or other credit reference agencies.
+Personal data about individuals in their role as owners, directors, and employees of UK businesses may also be obtained and processed by Equifax, and shared with clients or other CRAs for activities including:

-• Credit reporting and affordability checks (for example, information related to your financial standing guides lenders as to whether to accept your application for a loan or credit card)
+• Credit reporting and affordability checks (for example, information related to your financial circumstances guides lenders as to whether to accept your application for a loan or credit card)

 • Verifying business information and preventing and detecting criminal activity, fraud and money laundering